bet0x/whmcs-jobs-portal/readme.md

 WHMCS Jobs Addon v1.9 by Matthew Watson (Envesko Services)

-Copyright (C) Matthew Watson - All Rights Reserved
-Unauthorized copying or modification of any of these files, via any medium, is strictly prohibited
-Proprietary and confidential

 # Installation

 - Upload the "jobs" folder to the following location of your WHMCS instllation: /modules/addons/